-Bell School uses the standards-driven curriculum of the Chicago Public Schools and the State of Illinois.
+Bell School uses the standards-driven curriculum of the Chicago Public Schools and Common Core.
 Departments modify the curriculum to address the needs of the children they serve.
 The curriculum will be discussed in depth at curriculum night held during the first weeks of school.

-Students have art and music classes throughout the school year.
+Students have art, music and STEAM classes throughout the school year.
 In addition, there are various fine arts assemblies and family activities hosted at Bell.

 Students in the K-4th Grade Neighborhood and 1st-4th Grade Options programs receive instruction in Chinese each week.
 After school, tuition free Chinese instruction is available to 5th-8th grade students.
 All students receive instruction in sign language (ASL), as long as instructors are available.

 Students have gym class twice a week.
 On gym days they are expected to wear gym shoes or sneakers, and the gym "uniform" of a white or red shirt.
 Bell School "spirit wear" (with the Bell logo) is acceptable for gym days.